Sudraka/Parakeet/README.markdown

     C-c ' p f   View your friend Twitter feed

 When you are viewing the feeds, you can press "C-n" and "C-p" to move up and down a tweet at a time.
+If you want to view more tweets, move to a line and press "C-v" to view more tweets from that person.

+    C-n   Move to the next tweet
+    C-p   Move to the previous tweet
+    C-v   View recent tweets from the user at point

 If you want to see the time line of a specific user, you can do that as well.